The 7 Biggest Nutrition Mistakes You're Probably Making, According to a Dietitian

 Instead, try to find that balance, noticing when you experience gentle feelings of hunger.
 Then honor them, feed your body, and end the experience feeling comfortable.
 And I don't just mean comfortable from a mental and guilt-free perspective, but also without the physical symptoms such as bloating, tiredness, and everything else that can come along with overeating.

-As for what "gentle hunger" feels like, it can vary from person to person and (even within each person).
+As for what "gentle hunger" feels like?
+It can vary from person to person (and even within each person).
 Some people feel weak or have a slight headache.
-Some people feel a kind of emptiness in their stomachs.
+Others feel a kind of emptiness in their stomachs.
 The goal is to catch it long before you feel like you could eat your shoe because you're ravenous.

-And I don't want you to feel like using outer wisdom (reading this article; working with a dietitian) isn't helpful--there's no shame in looking outside yourself for help on when you should eat.
-Sometimes, what's happening in your life—i.e. stress, distraction, or emotions—can throw off your internal signals, making them less reliable.
-Think: You had breakfast as you were running out the door, but then you had a very busy day at work with no snacks and took a workout class afterward—even if you're body isn't telling you that you're hungry, it's probably time to eat.
+And I don't want you to feel like using outer wisdom (e.g. reading this article, working with a dietitian) isn't helpful — there's no shame in looking outside yourself for help on when you should eat.
+Sometimes, what's happening in your life (e.g. stress, distraction, or emotions) can throw off your internal signals, making them less reliable.
+Think: You had breakfast as you were running out the door, but then you had a very busy day at work during which you didn't eat any snacks and headed straight to a workout class afterward.
+Even if you're body isn't telling you that you're hungry, it's probably time to eat.
 These are times when you want to go to your trusted sources of outer wisdom to figure out what to do or be prepared in those situations.
+(Related: 8 Situations When You Should Consult a Nutritionist That May Surprise You)

-During a woman's life cycle, there are so many changes to your body and hormones.
+During a person's life cycle, especially that of a woman, there are so many changes to their body and hormones.
 That's why periodically reevaluating the things that you hold true about nutrition is key.
 You've got to make sure that they still work for you in your current phase of life.

 One note: Make sure to evaluate one rule at a time.
 Trying to tackle them all at once can be very overwhelming, and they each deserve your attention.